glenndehaan/ha-addons/unifi_voucher_site/DOCS.md

 > Attention!: We recommend only using Local UniFi accounts due to short token lengths provided by UniFi Cloud Accounts.
 Also UniFi Cloud Accounts using 2FA won't work!

+> Note: When creating a Local UniFi account ensure you give 'Full Management' access rights to the Network controller.
+The 'Hotspot Role' won't give access to the API and therefore the application will throw errors.

 ## Usage

 1. Once the add-on is installed and configured, start it from the Supervisor panel.